The Northants festival guide 2019

 Thurning Feast, 25th July

-This is a spectacular festival, which takes place on…whichever day the 25th of July falls on!
+This is a spectacular festival, which takes place on…whichever day the 25th of July falls on (the Muddy Stilettos trod there a couple of years ago and loved the whole feel)!
 This vibrant village feast brings the local community together in aid of raising funds for the upkeep of Thurning Village Hall and the Church of St James.
 Thurning receives help from residents of surrounding villages and in turn raises funds to support their villages and chosen charities.
 Alongside great live music, a funfair and children’s entertainment, Thurning Feast also offers a variety of multi-national foods and a fabulous selection of locally made cakes and teas for a quintessentially English experience.
 TICKETS: Advance: Adult £5, Accompanied Under 16 – FREE. £6 on the door on the night.
 Advance tickets available online and through Oundle box Office.

 Thurning Feast, Hall Close, Clopton Road, Thurning, Peterborough, PE8 5RE

 Green Meadows Festival is a gathering of friends and family in the beautiful countryside at the Northamptonshire and Cambridgeshire border.
 The festival is an intimate, relaxed community of friends, developing year on year.
 Enjoy a wide variety of performances, live music and DJs over multiple stages and areas, throughout the day and into the night.
 With a relaxed family friendly atmosphere everyone is welcome and there are plenty of free child focused activities to keep the kids happy – kids play during the day and adults at night!